 20. How well does advertising work for entrepreneurs?

-Surprisingly, advertising makes up for just 1% of the average business’s revenue.
+Surprisingly, advertising makes up just 1% of the average business’s revenue.
 That’s such a low amount—possibly due to the fact that 55% of businesses now use social media.
 Pay-per-click ad platforms ensure that businesses only pay when users click on their ads.
 Plus, social media advertising is accessible and easy to use, making it possible to advertise on just about any budget.

 Article Sources